GetFluxly Start Free

 DKIM

-Resend issues two TXT records for DKIM.
-Add them as shown, host and value strings are unique to your domain and the Resend dashboard displays the exact pair you should publish.
+Resend issues one TXT record for DKIM at the resend._domainkey selector.
+The value is a public key unique to your domain, the Resend dashboard displays the exact string you should publish.

 Type: TXT